Akash8292/Piano_Music_Generator/README.md

 3. Run the `load_model.ipynb` to generate `png` images and after that run `img2midi.ipynb` to convert it into `midi` files.
 4. If you want to convert midi to wav, run `midi2wav.ipynb` file.
 5. Read the `instructions.txt` for better understanding of repository.

-# Future work

-In future, i'm looking forward to generate realistic music with multiple instruments.